Nuestman/udrive-lms/docs/notification-system.md

 ## Overview

-The SunLMS Notification System provides comprehensive real-time communication capabilities, including in-app notifications, email notifications, push notifications, and SMS alerts.
-The system is built on WebSocket technology for real-time delivery and includes advanced features like quiet hours, notification preferences, and multi-channel delivery.
+The SunLMS Notification System provides comprehensive notification capabilities, including in-app notifications, email notifications, and SMS alerts.
+The system uses HTTP polling for notification delivery and includes advanced features like quiet hours, notification preferences, and multi-channel delivery.

+**Note**: As of version 3.0.0, the notification system has been migrated from Socket.IO (WebSocket) to HTTP polling for improved reliability and simpler deployment.

 ## Architecture